avafinger/bpi-m64-firmware-v2/readme.md

 - After you create the SD Card with the OS image overwrite a64-2GB.dtb with a64-2GB_LCD7-v4.dtb

-		cd /media/ubuntu/boot/a64
+	1. Make a backup of curent a64-2GB.dtb cd /media/ubuntu/boot/a64 (or you current user name) cp -vf a64-2GB.dtb a64-2GB.dtb_HDMI_1080P

-		cp -avf a64-2GB_LCD7-v4.dtb a64-2GB.dtb (PWM & Touch - FIXED)
+	2. Overwrite with the a64-2GB_LCD7-v4.dtb (PWM & Touch - FIXED)
+		cp -avf ./from_directory_you_cloned/a64-2GB_LCD7-v4.dtb a64-2GB.dtb

-for the Tocuh, see instructions below.
+for the Touch, see instructions below.

 Installation
 ------------